ethancecchetti/Solidus-prototype/README.md

 In order to connect to a Solidus instance, an application must construct a [`LocalBank` object](src/solidus/state/LocalBank.java) with all accounts already created
-(see above, we do not support dynamic account creation), and pass that to a new `ZooKeeperDriver` object with the proper connection string (same connection string as the Apache ZooKeeper's [ZooKeeper Object](https://zookeeper.apache.org/doc/r3.4.9/api/index.html?org/apache/zookeeper/ZooKeeper.html)).
+(see above, we do not support dynamic account creation), and pass that to a new [`ZooKeeperDriver` object](src/solidus/zookeeper/ZooKeeperDriver.java).
+The constructor also requires an [`EncryptionParams` object](src/solidus/util/EncryptionParams.java)&mdash;the main system-level configuration object,&mdash;a thread pool size for generating and verifying proofs, and a connection string to connect to the underlying ZooKeeper network (this is passed directly to Apache ZooKeeper's [ZooKeeper Object](https://zookeeper.apache.org/doc/r3.4.9/api/index.html?org/apache/zookeeper/ZooKeeper.html)).
-From here, all interaction can occur through the `ZooKeeperDriver` object.
+From here, all interaction can occur through the new `ZooKeeperDriver` object.

 The primary means of interaction is through `ZooKeeperDriver`'s `requestTransaction` methods.
 These methods allow a user to queue a transaction request which the driver will process using the local `Bank` object at the next available opportunity.